-This trick was commonly used as the re-use of pillars saved a lot of money.
+This trick was common as the re-use of pillars saved a lot of money.

-Two 13th century keystones that escaped destruction are the remnants of the Chapel of the Virgin Mary that stood to the right of the vestry.
+Two 13th century keystones survived the alteration works; they are the remnants of the Chapel of the Virgin Mary that stood to the right of the vestry.

-Remains of a 15th century fresco representing the Last Judgment were also restored in 1968.
+All that is left of the original decoration is a 15th century fresco representing the Last Judgment.

-Saint Severin Church contains several pieces of interesting and unusual funeral art.
+Saint Severin Church contains also several pieces of unusual funeral art.

-The Black Heart painted below the 15th century fresco bears the epitaph of Catherine de Brinon and her daughter Catherine de Canteleu.
+This includes a Black Heart that bears the epitaph of Catherine de Brinon and her daughter Catherine de Canteleu who died in 1699.

-Both women died in 1699 and their family had been contributed to the maintenance of the church since 1491!
+Their family had been contributing to the church maintenance since 1491!

-Nicolas de Beaumont is indeed represented with his wife and their fifteen children kneeling before Christ.
+There’s also the somewhat unusual tombstone of one of its former parishioners, Nicolas de Beaumont, who is depicted with his wife and their 15 children kneeling before Christ.

 The chapel located to the left of the vestry is dedicated to Sainte-Thérèse de l’Enfant Jésus.

-The statue of Sainte-Thérèse is a cast of a statue by Paul Landowski.
+It contains the cast of a statue of Sainte-Thérèse by Paul Landowski.

-Saint Severin Church is indeed a major centre of Sacred Music.
+Finally, the impressive organ, built by Jean Ferrand in the 18th century, turns Saint Severin Church into a major centre of Sacred Music.

 Saint Severin Church’s stained-glass windows

-The stained-glass windows are another major feature of Saint Severin Church!
+The stained-glass windows are another major decorative feature of Saint Severin.

-The Gothic stained-glass windows of the chancel are intact and apparently date from the 15th century.
+The chancel’s well preserved Gothic stained-glass windows date from the 15th century.

-They complement the beautiful rose window located above the west entrance.
+They enhance the rose window located above the western entrance.